renatosans/CarDealershipRUST/README.md

 ## Dependencies
 - Diesel ORM depends on the following client library:   libmysqlclient
+- Run the comand to get it  > apt install -y default-libmysqlclient-dev

 ## ~~Steps to run the project~~
 - ~~docker compose up~~